RocketManRC/JS8Assistant/README.md

 # History
 When I first started using JS8Call for QSOs I tried to keep good notes about the conversations but of course I got lazy after a while and wasn't very consistent about it.
-That meant that I was always having to search my notes about a call sign to see if I had any and if not try to find info on the web.
+That meant that I was always having to search my notes about a call sign to see if I there were any and if not try to find info on the web, usually by using QRZ.com.

-I had previously done a project to help with net control using the JS8Call API and decided to try and build on what I had done with that.
+I had previously worked on a project to help with net control using the JS8Call API and decided to try and build on what I had accomplished with that.

-I have been using JS8Assistant for a number of months now and finally in June 2021 found the time and energy to clean it up enough to release it as open source.
+I have been using JS8Assistant for a number of months now and finally in June 2021 I found the time and energy to clean it up enough to release it as open source.
 I hope it is as helpful for others as it is for me!